-Migrant workers, one of vulnerable worker population, are likely to live and spend their lives in poverty an expose to limited chances and options.
-This study aims to identify factors affecting different state of empowerment using migrant workers? decisions to promptly respond to 11 labour-related problems as a proxy.
-This study uses a quantitative approach, Multinomial 12 Logistic Model, as well as a qualitative approach, an analysis of interviews.
-The study applies 13 Thailand and Japan, as developing and developed countries where sharing same characteristics 14 as net immigrant countries in East and South East Asia.
-During 2013-2015, a total of 150 15 migrant workers, 75 migrants in Thailand and 75 migrants in Japan, were interviewed with 16 the focus on low-skilled migrant workers.
-Though the characteristics of migrant workers in 17 these two countries are generally different, factors affecting migrant workers being in the state 18 of empowerment are indifferent.
-The result of the regression suggests that an additional year 19 of schooling and holding a proper working permit increase the probability to be empowered.
-It 20 is clear that those who know what to do but take no action consider themselves having 21 alternative options.
-The current scheme in promoting labour rights should not only outreach 22 and disseminate about complaint mechanisms to migrant workers, but also emphasize on the 23 effectiveness of the mechanisms, and labour market analyses.
-Promoting the accessibility of 24 migrant workers to Information and Communication Technology is also a key to better 25 understanding in labour rights, widening their job options in countries of destination and their home country though an easy and timely accessibility and escalating their skills to ensure 27 their better job options and better individual bargaining power with their employers.
-28 he labour market is one of key determinants of leaving poverty since jobs create income and eventually increase 33 the consumptions and leverage living standards.
-However, a number of workers are working in less formal work arrangements, and therefore lack decent working conditions.
-They are characterized by inadequate earnings, and low productivity and also embedded by inadequate social security and normally do not join an effective 35 representation by trade unions and similar organizations.
-36
+Migrant workers, one of vulnerable worker Abstractpopulation, are likely to live and spend their lives in poverty an expose to limited chances and options.
+This study aims to identify factors affecting different state of empowerment using migrant workers' decisions to promptly respond to labourrelated problems as a proxy.
+This study uses a quantitative approach, Multinomial Logistic Model, as well as a qualitative approach, an analysis of interviews.
+The study applies Thailand and Japan, as developing and developed countries where sharing same characteristics as net immigrant countries in East and South East Asia.
+During 2012-2015, a total of 150 migrant workers, 75 migrants in Thailand and 75 migrants in Japan, were interviewed with the focus on low-skilled migrant workers.
+Though the characteristics of migrant workers in these two countries are generally different, factors affecting migrant workers being in the state of empowerment are indifferent.
+The result of the regression suggests that an additional year of schooling and holding a proper working permit increase the probability to be empowered.
+It is clear that those who know what to do but take no action consider themselves having alternative options.
+The current scheme in promoting labour rights should not only outreach and disseminate about Complaints mechanisms to migrant workers, but also emphasize on the effectiveness of the mechanisms, and labour market analyses.
+Promoting the accessibility of migrant workers to Information and Communication Technology is also a key to better understanding in labour rights, widening their job options in countries of destination and their home country though rational alternatives to change employers and easy, timely, accessible employment services and escalating their skills to ensure their better job options and better individual bargaining power with their employers.

-Index terms- Complaints mechanisms, empowerment, migrant workers.
+Keywords: complaints mechanisms, empowerment, migrant workers.